CLSherrod/clsherrod.github.io/_pages/now.md

 Updated on Tuesday January 13th, 2026.

 ## Currently Doing
-- I'm creating the course on *Living a Fulfilling Life: A Quiet Workbook for People Who Are Done Rushing Their Own Lives*
+- I'm creating the course on *Living a Fulfilling Life: A Quiet Course for People Who Are Done Rushing Their Own Lives*
 - Organising my essays on this site

 ## Current Projects